SpenceKonde/ATTinyCore/README.md

 **On IDEs prior to 1.8.13, you need to select the correct version of the programmer.
 In 1.8.13 only these programmers are shown.
 As of 1.4.2, the (ATTinyCore) note is removed, as 1.8.13 has had excellent uptake (because it lacks new bugs and greatly improves UX)**

-**When using a chip for the first time, or after changing the clock speed, EESAVE or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using the chip with a bootloader**
+**When using an individual chip for the first time, or after changing the clock speed, EESAVE or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using the chip with a bootloader**

 **Problems programming some parts for first time, especially ATtiny841/441** These parts are less forgiving of the SCK clock rate.
 I'm not sure why USBAsp doesn't seem to be working anymore (it used to, and I haven't changed anything), looking into options there.
 Arduino as ISP or USBTinyISP SLOW will program without issue.